EMBRYOPSIDA Pirani & Prado

 Plant-Animal Interactions.
 Caterpillars of some lepidoptera are found on Vitaceae and Onagraceae alone (Forbes 1956) - and both contain raphides.
 The raphides of Vitis are bipartite, square in transverse section, and like an arrow-head in longitudinal section (Horner & Wagner 1995).

 Vegetative Variation.
-The tendrils of Vitoideae are clearly stem structures, and some are replaced by inflorescences in fertile shoots, and structures that are part tendril-part inflorescences are not uncommon (Calonje et al. 2002 for development).
-Floral meristem genes studied are expressed in inflorescences and tendrils, or inflorescences alone, but not or hardly in leaves (N. Zhang et al. 2015).
-In some species not all leaves have axillary buds, and leaves may be opposite or single at a node on the one shoot (e.g. Gerrath et al. 1998; Gerrath & Poslusny 1994 and references).
-There has been much discussion as to whether the inflorescence/tendril is an evicted terminal shoot or develops from an axillary bud (Wilson et al. 2002 and references); Shah and Dave (1970) thought that the tendril was an extra-axillary lateral branch.
+The tendrils of Vitoideae are stem structures, and some are replaced by inflorescences in fertile shoots, and structures that are part tendril-part inflorescences are not uncommon (Calonje et al. 2002; Carmona et al. 2008 for development).
+Floral meristem genes studied are expressed in inflorescences and tendrils, or inflorescences alone, but not or hardly in leaves (N. Zhang et al. 2015a).
+There has been much discussion as to whether the inflorescence/tendril is an evicted terminal shoot or develops from an axillary bud (Wilson et al. 2002 and references).
+It arises from the flank of the terminal meristem opposite a leaf primordium (Gerrath & Posluszny 2007); Shah and Dave (1970) thought that the tendril was an extra-axillary lateral branch.
+In some species not all leaves have axillary buds, and in Vitoideae the basic construction of the stem consists of a three-node repeating unit (e.g. Gerrath et al. 1998, 2001; Gerrath & Posluszny 1994 and references), perhaps an apomorphy for the subfamily.
+The vascular supply to the leaf is complex, partly because it starts so far down the stem below the leaf it innervates, and Gerrath et al. (2001) noted an asymmetry in the vascular traces supplying the leaf, the midvein always coming from the ventral/abaxial vascular sympodium - remember, the leaves are two-ranked - the two sympodia each supplying the same number of lateral traces.
+However, depending on the species, this rather oversimplifies the situation.

 Chemistry, Morphology, etc. In temperate Vitaceae there is pronounced vessel dimorphism while in tropical members of the family there is often distinctive cambial structure and hence secondary thickening patterns.
 The raphides of Vitis are bipartite, square in transverse section and like an arrow-head in longitudinal section (Horner & Wagner 1995).
 Food bodies, often called pearl glands, are common on the surface of the plant.
 They are multicellular, with a multiseriate stalk, sometimes with a stoma on the swollen head, and the central parenchymatic cells accumulate oils and sugars (Pavia et al. 2009).